-Before you get desperate and spray on commercial bug sprays (that may contain some nasty chemicals), take some time to consider the better alternative; a natural bug repellent that smells wonderful, is effective, and takes only minutes to whip up.
+Before you get desperate and spray on commercial bug sprays (that may contain some nasty chemicals), take some time to consider the better alternative; a natural DIY mosquito repellent that smells wonderful is effective and takes only minutes to whip up.

 Different oils repel different bugs, so it’s best to use a combination of essential oils to ward off several types of biters.
 Don’t let a fear of being eaten alive keep you inside this season.
 Instead, invest in a few hard-hitting essential oils and test out this natural alternative to chemical sprays.

 - 2 tablespoons of one or a combination of the following: witch hazel or vodka (find witch hazel here)

 - 2 tablespoons of one or a combination of the following: grapeseed oil, jojoba oil, almond oil, olive oil, or neem oil (which contains natural insecticidal compounds) – (where to buy these oils)

 - ½ teaspoon vodka as a preservative (if not already using)

 - 100-110 drops essential oils (where to buy 100% pure essential oils)

 - Add carrier liquids to a small spray bottle (3 or 4 oz. works well so there is room for shaking).